Frequently Asked questions

 4. Can gds_env be installed and run without advanced technical skills?

-6. Is the gds_env suitable for teaching environments?
+5. Is the gds_env suitable for teaching environments?

-9. Who is behind the gds_env
+6. Who is behind the gds_env?

 What is a container?

-A container is like a “box” that contains a entirely self-sufficient software stack.
+A container is like a “box” that contains an entirely self-sufficient software stack.
 You can think of containers as fully packaged apps that, once built, can be transferred from one machine to another and will run exactly the same code, byte by byte.
 If you are familiar with virtual machines (VMs), containers are a bit like that, but much more lightweight, and starting them up is a lot faster.
 For that reason, they have become the standard in the tech industry to run almost everything in production.

 Why is gds_env not a desktop app?

 A modern software stack for (geospatial) scientific computing is a very complex and delicate construction.
 For the final product (e.g. JupyterLab) to work, several pieces need to be in the right place and in the right shape.
 For example, several Python and R geospatial libraries (e.g. geopandas or sf) rely on libraries for much of the heavy lifting (e.g. GDAL).
 These libraries are written in low-level languages such as C/C++ and need to be compiled with the appropriate options, which are tailored to the operating system, version of other packages, etc. This is already complicated enough to expect beginners to do it.
 Furthermore, even if originally the stack is installed correctly on a desktop, this can change if new libraries are installed subsequently, breaking the install of the earlier libraries.
-This is not fun, and no end-user should have to deal with this just because they want to make the most of modern geospatial software.

 Can gds_env be installed and run without advanced technical skills?